 Business Marketing Product Strategy and Value Proposition

 In other parts of your business plan, you’ll present your product development and production plans.
-In the marketing section, you’ll want to summarize how you plan to use your products to achieve marketing success.
-Use the questions in the figure as you set your product strategy.
+In the marketing section, you’ll summarize how you plan to use your products to achieve marketing success.

-To develop the value proposition you’re promising customers, describe the results customers can depend on when they buy from your business.
-By selecting your product, does your customer increase revenue, save time, cut costs, improve efficiency, receive unrivaled quality, enjoy tremendous convenience, have the peace of mind of unparalleled expertise, guarantees, or product support, or other compelling values that make customers believe that what they’re getting is worth every penny of what they’re paying?
+To develop the value proposition you’re promising customers, describe the results customers can depend on from your business.
+By selecting your product, does your customer increase revenue, save time, cut costs, improve efficiency, receive unrivaled quality, enjoy tremendous convenience, have the peace of mind of unparalleled expertise, guarantees, or product support, or other compelling values that make customers believe that what they’re getting is worth every penny they’re paying?